leqlong/web-scraping-challenge/README.md

 Open the Jupyter Notebook in the starter code folder named part_1_mars_news.ipynb.
 You will work in this code as you follow the steps below to scrape the Mars News website.

-1 Use automated browsing to visit the [Mars news site](https://static.bc-edx.com/data/web/mars_news/index.html).
+1 Use automated browsing to visit the [Mars news site] (https://static.bc-edx.com/data/web/mars_news/index.html).
 Inspect the page to identify which elements to scrape.

 2 Create a Beautiful Soup object and use it to extract text elements from the website.